Primer & Oligo Design Answers After Choosing a Calculator

 - Salt correction formula — use a method suitable for your PCR buffer

-- Batch workflow — use batch mode when primer pairs or pools must be checked together
+- Batch review — use batch mode when primer pairs or pools must be checked together

 - Privacy — OligoPool calculations run in your browser with client-side JavaScript

 For the calculation itself, open the Tm Calculator.
-Use this FAQ only for follow-up interpretation.
+Use this page for follow-up interpretation.

-Use the Primer Analyzer when you need an OligoAnalyzer-style review that combines Tm, GC%, molecular weight, hairpins, self-dimers, hetero-dimers, and mismatch checks in one workflow.
+Use the Primer Analyzer when you need a combined primer review that includes Tm, GC%, molecular weight, hairpins, self-dimers, hetero-dimers, and mismatch checks in one report.

 | Feature | OligoPool.com | IDT OligoAnalyzer | NEB Tm Calculator |